AFXR17light/kinoana/README.md

 ## Introduction

-Kinoana is a personal wiki and blog.
-It is based on [Next.js](https://nextjs.org/), using Markdown / MDX as source files, and generating website content through the folder structure.
+Kinoana is a personal wiki and blog based on [Next.js](https://nextjs.org/).
+It uses Markdown / MDX as source files, and generating website content through the folder structure.

 ## Usage